openai/gpt-2/README.md

 PYTHONPATH=src ./train.py --dataset /path/to/encoded.npz
 ```

+Make sure `cudnn` is installed.
+[Some have reported](https://github.com/nshepperd/gpt-2/issues/8) that `train.py` runs without it but has worse memory usage and might OOM.

 ### Gradient Checkpointing

 https://github.com/openai/gradient-checkpointing is included to reduce the memory requirements of the model, and can be enabled by `--memory_saving_gradients`.
 The checkpoints are currently chosen manually (poorly) by just adding layer 10 to the 'checkpoints' collection in model.py. `--memory_saving_gradients` is enabled by default for training the 345M model.